 Now sometimes, you go to a hospital and the hospital will give you these sheets containing information about your diagnosis.
 You also get a list of things you should or shouldn’t do after being discharged from the hospital.
 Those ARE NOT medical records.

 They are called patient instructions.

 They can be submitted with the records when you file your case.
-But they are not that useful for your claim.
+But they are not very useful for your claim.
 A lot of people get those two confused and a lot of claimants submit these as evidence of disability.
-Like I said before, they don’t help at all.
+Like I said before, they don’t help that much, if at all.

 Gathering Medical Records